Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 Q&A
 ---

-Q1: Has pyxccd been verified with original Matlab codes?
+Q1: Has pyxccd been verified?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Re: Multiple rounds of verification have been conducted.
 A comparison based on two testing tiles indicates that differences between pyxccd and the MATLAB implementation are minimal, with discrepancies of less than 2% in both breakpoint detection and harmonic coefficients.
 Furthermore, the accuracy of pyxccd was evaluated against the same reference dataset used in the original COLD study (Zhu et al., 2020).
 The results demonstrate that COLD in pyxccd achieves equivalent accuracy (27% omission and 28% commission), confirming that the observed discrepancies do not compromise performance.
 The primary source of the discrepancy stems from numerical precision: MATLAB employs float64, whereas pyxccd uses float32 to reduce memory consumption and improve computational efficiency.